gem/oq-engine/doc/engine/What's-new.md

 New features of the OpenQuake Engine, version 1.8
 ---------------------------------------------------

-1. The most important new feature of the engine is that the celery/rabbitmq combo is now optional.
+1. The most important change is that all the calculators based on PostgreSQL are gone.
+There is now no distinction between the oq-lite calculators and the engine calculators: they are all the same.
+All the calculators use an HDF5 file (the datastore) as data storage.
+This has a large performance impact on calculations heavy on data storage.

+2. Thanks the refactoring in point 1, now celery/rabbitmq combo is optional.
 That means that the engine works even without celery/rabbitmq; actually, this is the recommended way to run the engine on a single machine.
 If you are using a cluster, you must still use celery/rabbitmq.
 But the big majority of the users, including